► Audi RS4 Avant driven in UK

 ► 0-62mph in 4.1sec, £61,625 price

-Despite having 1269 fewer cc to play with, the V6 packs near-as-dammit the same power output as the retired V8 (444bhp) and a whopping 125lb ft more torque, while – most significantly – generating a quarter less CO2 on the test cycle, and eking out an extra 5.7mpg.
+But it’s not all bad, especially on paper.
+Despite having 1269 fewer cc to play with, the V6 packs near-enough the same power output as the retired V8 block (444bhp) and a whopping 125lb ft more torque, while – most significantly – generating a quarter less CO2 on the test cycle, and eking out an extra 5.7mpg.
+Thank goodness for that, eh?

 This latest RS4 is slimmer than the previous version, and much of the weight-saving can be attributed to the downsized engine; it weighs 31kg less than the preceding 4.2-litre V8.
 A hearty saving.